EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Uncertainty-Aware Traversability Model

-We design a simple confidence score $g_{\mathbf{o}}$ for input feature $\mathbf{o}$ based on the maximum density $p^{\text{max}}\in\R_{\geq0}$ and minimum density $p^{\text{min}}\in\R_{\geq0}$ observed for the latent features of terrain in the training dataset:
+we design a simple confidence score $g(\mathbf{z}^\mathbf{o})$ for input feature $\mathbf{o}$ based on the maximum density $p^{\text{max}}\in\R_{\geq0}$ and minimum density $p^{\text{min}}\in\R_{\geq0}$ observed for the latent features of terrain in the training dataset:

-where $g_{\mathbf{o}}$ is not necessarily limited to $[0,1]$ and lower values indicate that terrain features are less similar to the training data.
-During deployment, terrain features with a confidence score below a tuned threshold $g^{\text{thres}}$ are deemed OOD; these regions with OOD terrain features can be explicitly avoided during planning via auxiliary penalties.
-This strategy improves navigation success rate when the NN is deployed in an environment unseen during training (see Sec.~\ref{sec:exp_bag_sim} and Sec.~\ref{sec:results:outdoor_exp_spot}).
+During deployment, terrain features with a confidence score below some threshold $g^{\text{thres}}\in\R$ are deemed OOD; these regions with OOD terrain features can be explicitly avoided during planning via auxiliary penalties.
+A principled way to set $g^{\text{thres}}$ is to use the $\kappa$-th percentile of the densities obtained from all the terrain features in the training dataset, where a higher value of $\kappa\in[0,100]$ will cause more terrain features to be classified as OOD at test time.
+Because of the normalization in~\eqref{eq:latent_conf}, $g^{\text{thres}}=0$ and $g^{\text{thres}}=1$ conveniently correspond to the {0-th} and {100-th} percentiles.
+Note that the threshold can be selected offline, and $g^{\text{thres}}=0$ can be used if the robot should only avoid terrain features with densities lower than densities observed during training.
+This strategy improves navigation success rate when the learned traction models are deployed in environments unseen during training, both in simulations (see Sec.~\ref{sec:exp_bag_sim}) and in hardware experiments (see Sec.~\ref{sec:results:outdoor_exp_spot}).